antoinechoffrut/dynamicslides/README.md

 a new programming language that has become one of go-to languages in industry (Python), and to design an application entirely from scratch with a real and meaningful purpose.

+# A few words about the code
+- **The code has not been tested thoroughly.**  It has worked well enough for my needs.
+- **I have made no effort to document the code.**  This is only meant to be a personal projet, for fun and to learn object-oriented programming.

+My machine runs on **macOS High Sierra**.

+The code is in **Python version 2.7.15**.
+The packages are:
+- `NumPy`
+- `PIL`
+- `Tkinter`
+- `aggdraw`

+You will also need:
+- `LaTeX`
+- `ffmpeg`
+- `ImageMagick`

+You can run `demo.py` for short example.

 # Usage
+**WARNING** I am in the process of refactoring the code of `DynamicSlides`.
+The syntax shown below is *not* that of the code which is on this repository.
+The new syntax will be easier to use and more flexible.

 ## Creating graphical elements
 ### Example 1: text followed by equation
 The video of this example is available [here](https://youtu.be/LJA0y4LA13c).